skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 9/6/25
+  - Can now use any font face for a label.
+Nice so that can make a header label bold.
 - 9/5/25
   - Improved tooltips.
     - Separate color to distinguish them from clickable items like menus.
 The value is in settings.
 Picked nice dark gray.